Manage Dead Shadows

 Tombstone shadows will not appear in resource searches - because they do not exist on the resource.
 But they will work with get operations.
 And they can be searched with noFetch.

 This is the terminal state.
-Shadow stays dead.
-Cannot be resurrected.
+Shadow stays dead and it cannot be resurrected.

 Getting an object will always return a shadow if there is one.
-Even if it is tombstone.
-ObjectNotFound exception is thrown only if there is nothing to return: no resource object and no shadow.
-Therefore clients cannot assume that resource object exists if getObject() operation returns something.
-The clients should always check shadow lifecycle flags (dead, exists).
+Even if it is a tombstone.
+An ObjectNotFound exception is thrown only if there is nothing to return: no resource object and no shadow.
+Therefore, clients cannot assume that a resource object exists if an getObject() operation returns something.
+Clients should always check shadow lifecycle flags (dead, exists).

 TODO: cleanup of dead shadows. grace period, operation retention period, dead shadow retention period

-When we are searching through the resource, we are in fact searching through CSV and the account-that-should-be-dead-but-it-is-not-dead-yet will be part of search results.
+When searching through the resource, we are in fact searching through the CSV and the account-that-should-be-dead-but-it-is-not-dead-yet will be part of search results.
 In that case:

-• If there is a pending delete operation in dead shadow then we return the dead shadow - even if the account is still "alive" in the snapshot (CSV)
+• If there is a pending delete operation in the dead shadow, we return the dead shadow - even if the account is still "alive" in the snapshot (CSV).

-• If there is no pending operation (or operation over grace period).
-Provisioning will stop playing Schroedinger here.
-Dead shadow will remain dead.
-And provisioning will create new live shadow for the account.
-Discovery will run and all that usual stuff.
+• If there is no pending operation (or operation over the grace period), provisioning will stop playing Schroedinger here.
+The dead shadow will remain dead and provisioning will create a new live shadow for the account.
+A discovery will run and all that usual stuff.

 Was this page helpful?